 Securities Litigation

-- Immunomedics (a Gilead company) and its former executives in a securities fraud class action in the District of New Jersey, resolved favorably
+- Immunomedics, a Gilead company, and its former executives in a securities-fraud class action in the District of New Jersey, resolved favorably.

 Thought Leadership and Speaking

-Mary Beth co-authored Tariffs and Royalties in License Agreements: Key Considerations for Life Sciences (April 2025).
-She co-led a roundtable on Winning Strategies for License Agreement Disputes at the Consero Legal Leaders in Life Sciences Forum, and has appeared at the JP Morgan Healthcare Conference and the TD Cowen Investor Conference on behalf of her life sciences clients.
+Mary Beth co-authored “Tariffs and Royalties in License Agreements: Key Considerations for Life Sciences” (April 2025).
+She regularly speaks on license agreement disputes, including at the Consero Legal Leaders in Life Sciences Forum and has appeared at the J.P.
+Morgan Healthcare Conference and the TD Cowen Investor Conference on behalf of her life sciences clients.

-Boards and Professional Affiliations
+Boards and Affiliations

-Mary Beth serves on the New York State Permanent Commission on Access to Justice, on the Board of Directors of the Center for Justice Innovation, and on the Board of Directors of the New York City Urban Debate League.
+Mary Beth serves on the New York State Permanent Commission on Access to Justice, the Board of Directors of the Center for Justice Innovation, and the Board of Directors of the New York City Urban Debate League.
 She is also an Advisory Board Member for Women in Funds.

 Prior Experience

 Before joining Gibson Dunn, Mary Beth clerked for the Honorable Alicemarie H. Stotler, then Chief Judge of the United States District Court for the Central District of California.
-She previously spent six years working in the California State Capitol.
+She previously spent six years working in the California State Legislature.

 Education

-J.D., University of Southern California Gould School of Law (Editor-in-Chief, Southern California Interdisciplinary Law Journal)
+- J.D., University of Southern California Gould School of Law (Editor-in-Chief, Southern California Interdisciplinary Law Journal)

 Capabilities